opsetech/securityaddon/README.md

 # Security addon - 7.0 BETA

-This app made for emergency case.
-It can delete/clear selected apps, delete files and folder and crypt files with AES-256 and your password.
+This app is made for emergency situations.
+It can delete/clear selected apps, delete files and folders and encrypt files with AES-256 and your password.
 It can be launched from fake shortcut and sms!
-It has own powerful API wich anybody can use!
+It has its own powerful API which anybody can use!
-> This version was special maded for Privacy Accelerator!
+> This version was specialy made for Privacy Accelerator!
 # Changelog
-- Anti-thieft fucntions
+- Anti-theft fucntions
 - GPS command
 - Lock command
 - Factory reset command